MartinDE8/sarbacane/README.md

   * Go to sarbacane directory and launch 'npm i'
   * 'npm run start' for developement mode
   * 'npm run build' for production mode (minification of styles & scripts)
+  * Create database into your local environment
+  * Upload sarbacane.sql into your newly creted database
+  * Connect your DB into process.php